Davide-OttoneCasagrande/Call-Log-Handler/README.md

 ### INITIAL SUGGESTIONS

 Try to identify the 4 main entities that make up the application and apply the principle of **"separation of concerns"** by abstracting these 4 main entities using an object-oriented design.

+### Extra modules

+build a module to casually generate a collection of logs to test the program.